 How to Automate Collections Emails

 Automating collections emails means using software to send personalized payment follow-ups on a defined schedule and to route customer replies based on their intent, so you collect faster with far less manual work.
-Instead of an AR specialist drafting each reminder and tracking who replied, the system handles the cadence, tailors the message, reads incoming responses for intent, and surfaces the ones that need a human.
-The team spends time resolving real issues rather than sending routine nudges.
+Instead of an AR specialist drafting each reminder and tracking who replied, the system handles the cadence, tailors the message, ingests the context of each conversation, and surfaces the responses that need a human.
+The team spends its time resolving real issues and disputes rather than sending routine nudges one invoice at a time.

-Done well, automated collections email is more effective than generic batch reminders because it adapts to context.
-For how this fits the broader receivables picture, see the Definitive AR Guide.
+Done well, automated collections email is more effective than generic batch reminders because it adapts to context rather than firing the same template at everyone.
+For how this fits the broader receivables picture, our guide to what accounts receivable automation is sets the foundation.

 What does it mean to automate collections emails?